dudung/ptext/src/0.0.5/README.md

 This version can be said as the first version that simply works.

-# Features

 # To-Do
+1. Document features of every version.
-1. Description and explanation of rendering procedure in HTML canvas.
+2. Description and explanation of rendering procedure in HTML canvas.
-2. Files and directories structure for Jekyll.
+3. Files and directories structure for Jekyll.
-3. Procedure in copying from src/version to docs/assets folders.
+4. Procedure in copying from src/version to docs/assets folders.

 # Log